tony-aw/tinycodet/README.md

   the logical operators.
 Adjusted the documentation in accordance with the aforementioned changes, improved the lay-out of the documentation, and clarified the documentation even more.
-- 11 July: last update unintentionally created a bug; bug now fixed.
+- 11 July 2023: last update unintentionally created a bug; bug now fixed.
 Added some minor features (see Details).
 Details: Last update unintentionally created a bug; bug now fixed.
 Also added the `verbose` argument to `import_as`, as the function now gives info on conflicts and so on in its attributes.
 Created some fake packages JUST for the